 All these Directives will be included in the Fitness Check.
 The relevance and coherence of all Directives will be assessed, but the scope and depth of the analysis on other aspects will differ depending on how long the Directive has been implemented.
 The Directives that were adopted in 2014 (Seasonal workers, Intra-corporate transfers), recently adopted as a recast (Students and Researchers, in 2016) or currently subject to a review (EU Blue Card), shall only be partly considered in this Fitness Check, since a full assessment of effectiveness, efficiency and EU added value is not possible at this stage.
 For the EU Blue Card, a recent evaluation took place in 2015, and the Fitness Check will build upon that evaluation.
 For more details on the differentiated approach, see section C. 1 of the Road Map.

 * Please note that the following Member States are not bound by these Directives: Denmark, Ireland (apart from Directive 2005/71/EC) and the United Kingdom.

 The Roadmap provides further information on the initiative.
 Stakeholders are invited to provide feedback on the roadmap via this webpage.
 Feedback can be provided in all official languages of the EU, and may be published and taken into account by the Commission services during the evaluation process.

 No feedback on the roadmap has been received so far.

-A 12-week open public consultation with survey in all languages has been launched with the purpose of gathering evidence for the Fitness Check.
-It will remain open until 18 September 2017.
+A 12-week open public consultation with survey a survey in all languages has been closed on 19 September 2017.

 Furthermore, targeted consultations are also being carried out, addressing expert groups, forums and networks such as: